Fall & Spring MedSFLA Tour Speakers

 William Toffler, M.D.
+Watch Dr. Toffler

-Topics: Assisted suicide, advanced directives, natural family planning, breast cancer as it relates to abortion and contraception, medical ethics, conscience protections
+Topics: assisted suicide, advanced directives, natural family planning, breast cancer as it relates to abortion and contraception, medical ethics, conscience protections

 Anita Showalter, D.O.
+Watch Dr. Showalter

 Dr. Showalter is the Assistant Dean of Clinical Sciences and Chair of Women’s Health at Pacific Northwest University of Medical Science in Yakima, Washington.
 She is a graduate of Ohio University College of Osteopathic Medicine, has board certification in Obstetrics and Gynecology, and has been inducted into the Osteopathic Mentor Hall of Fame.
 She promotes the intelligent, sensitive care of women understanding the connection of body, mind and spirit.
 She also promotes a deep respect for life and life processes that reflect intelligent design.

 Topics: The Amazing Process of Procreation, Practice as a Prolife OB/GYN: Triumphs and Challenges, Mind, Body, Spirit: The Inseparable Triad

 Byron Calhoun, M.D., F.A.C.O.G., F.A.C.S.
 Watch Dr. Calhoun